DiligentGraphics/DiligentSamples/Tutorials/Tutorial25_StatePackager/readme.md

     break;
 ```

-Finally, we multiply the attenuation with the current surface point albedo and
+Finally, we multiply the attenuation with the current surface albedo and
 update the sample properties:

 ```hlsl